collapsed-stacks/startups/questions/6167/how-do-i-give-shares-to-a-co-founder.md

 - tagged: `equity`, `llc`
 - score: 3

-<p>I have founded an LLC with a partner and want to bring in two more co-founders for a n% of the company.
-How would I go about doing this legally, what document would I need to accomplish this?</p>
+I have founded an LLC with a partner and want to bring in two more co-founders for a n% of the company.
+How would I go about doing this legally, what document would I need to accomplish this?

 ## Answer 6168